ayecue/greybel-js/README.md

 	- minifying namespaces
 	- removing whitespaces + tabs
 	- obfuscate your code (even though that's just a side effect of all the steps above)
+- comes with a scuffed emulator it's completly work in progress though, most of the GreyHack API is not supported yet
+	- `greybel-console --path "<your-own-path>\SteamLibrary\steamapps\common\Grey Hack"`
+	- transforms GreyScript into JS

 # Install